 Teaching During A Pandemic Is Hard

-The expert panel began with a quick "status report" from each of the panelists about what their schools were doing, as a new school year starts in the middle of the COVID-19 pandemic.
+The webinar panel began with a quick "status report" from each of the panelists about what their schools were doing, as a new school year starts in the middle of the COVID-19 pandemic.
 Their schools reflect the situation of very many across the country, opening on-line, or cautiously moving towards in-person classes, but with one foot in the "virtual classroom" as the epidemic continues to inject uncertainty everywhere.

 The uncertainty itself makes it hard to plan — but teachers have had months to experiment, cope, and learn, as have their districts.
 The panelists and participants described some of the multiple strategies that have been developed to help students and teachers to connect and keep learning moving forward.
 But they also addressed two widespread problems that require particular attention: access and equity.
 The form of these problems vary with the locale — for example, rural students may not have access to broad-band Internet, or any effective Internet at all; in both rural and urban schools, many students' access to on-line classes and resources is limited by income.
 In either case, poor access means inequity, which may compound standing inequities based on race or poverty which otherwise might be mitigated by attendance at brick-and-mortar schools.